-This is a continuation of the 5th Scenario – Human Federation in 2040.
+This is Part 2 of Scenario 5 – Human Federation in 2040

-EF has two seats on the United Nations Security Council (previously occupied by France and Britain), although UN stopped playing any credible important role in maintaining the world peace.
-This is slowly becoming the domain of the EF, although it is too early to say, how successful it will be.
+HF has now three seats on the United Nations Security Council (previously occupied by France, Britain and the USA), although UN stopped playing any credible important role in maintaining the world peace.
+This is slowly becoming the domain of the HF, although it is too early to say, how successful it will be.

 The Human Federation Army – A new relationship with NATO

 Anyone who thought over 20 years ago that the former EU did not need its own army, because it would be a superfluous or excessive risk mitigation strategy, should have watched “Occupied”, the most expensive Norwegian television show in history, screened in 2015.
 It had seriously enraged Russia, because it showed the subversive way, in which Russia forced Norway to surrender its sovereignty.
 When Russians came to Norway, there were no tanks or fighter jets, or “little green men.”
 The diminution of Norwegian sovereignty and the assertion of Russian control were much more subtle and visible only to those who cared to notice.
 On the surface, life remained normal for most Norwegians, who went about their daily business as though nothing had changed.
 As with Finland after the WWII, Russia applied to Norway the same process of Finlandization, a pejorative term describing the situation, when a small country accepted a reduction of its sovereignty in exchange for a limited self-rule.